-It's easy to notice how Zion biblical meaning adds sense to the earthly one, making Jerusalem the Promised place for all its sons and daughters.
+The other Zion is a heavenly one, which belongs to the Lord and is a source of eternal bliss.
+It's easy to notice how Zion's biblical meaning adds sense to the earthly one, making Jerusalem the promised place for all its sons and daughters.

-Who is the daughter of Zion?
+Who is a daughter of Zion?

-So the daughter of Zion is a phrase that shows how the Lord loves his people and how patient he is with them, just like a loving father with his daughter.
+What does it mean to be a daughter of Zion?
+The daughter of Zion is a phrase that shows how the Lord loves his people and how patient he is with them, just like a loving father with his daughter.

 There are several pieces of Biblical texts that speak about the daughter of Zion.